-- Publish social media updates with a link to your ebook.
+- Publish posts to social media with a link to your ebook.
 You can also increase social shares by creating social media share buttons within your ebook, such as the ones at the bottom right of this ebook.
 Here’s a blog post that shows how to hyperlink them.

 After your content is launched and promoted across your marketing channels, you’ll need to have marketing analytics in place that measure the success of your ebooks.

-For instance, having landing page analytics that give you insight into how many people downloaded your ebook or show how many of those downloaders converted into opportunities and customers for your business.
-Feel free to learn more through HubSpot's landing pages tool.
+For instance, you should have landing page analytics that give you insight into how many people downloaded your ebook and converted into leads, and closed-loop analytics that show how many of those people ultimately converted into opportunities and customers for your business.
+Feel free to learn more through HubSpot's Landing Pages App.

 Conclude your ebook with a next-step call-to-action.
 In other words, provide readers with the natural next step in their journey with your business.
 Ideally, this means moving them further down your marketing funnel.